mkharazishvili95/mkharazishvili95/README.md

 ## Projects

 ### Auction-Web-Api
-User registration, login, and auction functions.
-Users can place products on auction and other users can make bids.
-After the end of the auction period, the highest bidder wins the product and buys it.
-In the case of buying products, the seller is charged 85% of the maximum bid, and 15% of the commission goes to the company's account.

 ### Library-Management (API&MVC)
-ASP.NET Core Web API and MVC application that facilitates comprehensive library management.
-Users can add, retrieve, edit, and delete books seamlessly.
-The system ensures secure access with JWT Authentication and integrates social media functionalities using TweetinviAPI.
-Administrative features include user authentication and book status management.
-The system maintains data integrity and serialization, providing a reliable and streamlined user experience.

 ### Loan-Web-API
-ASP.NET Core Web API that facilitates loan applications and management.
-Users can apply for different types of loans in three currencies, with periods from 1 day to 1825 days, which the bank will issue at 12% if approved, and these loans can be cashed out by the user and the amount is transferred from the bank account to their account.
-Administrative features include user blocking, loan status management, and automatic processing of overdue loans.

 ### E-Commerce-API
-User registration, login, and shopping functions.
-Users can view products, make purchases, and manage their profile and purchases.
-Administrators can manage users, products, and purchases.

 ### Transact_Mvc
-User registration, login, and transact services.
-After registering and logging in, the user can deposit money into his account, and withdraw.
-He can also transfer money to another user using their Username.

 ### Pet-Shop-API
-User registration, login, and pet item shopping functions.
-Users can view products, make purchases, and manage their profile.
-Administrators can manage users, products, purchases, and payments.

 ### Money-Transfer-API
-User registration, login, and money transfer functions.
-Users can view their balance and transfer money to other users.
-Admins can block/unblock users and view user details.

 ### Event-Booking-API
-User registration, login, and event booking functions.
-After registering and logging in, users can view events added by the administrator and book them.
-Administrators can manage events including create, update, and delete.
-Users can also view their bookings and events.

 ### To-Do-List-API
-User registration, login, and to-do-list management functions.
-Users can add, edit, and mark to-do tasks as completed.
-To-do lists can be sorted by category and completion status.

 ### Car-Rental-Service-API
-User registration, login, and car rental services.
-After registering and logging in, users can view available cars and rent them.
-They can also add rental days to the rental car.
-Admin can cancel rent and the user automatically gets a refund.

 ### Loan-API
-User registration, login, and Loan functions.
-It offers users a loan service to apply and manage different types of loans.
-After registration, they can take a loan in 3 currencies: GEL, USD, EUR, for a period of 6 months to 5 years.
-Administrators can control and change loan details, as well as block and unblock users who will not be allowed to apply for new loans after blocking.

 ## Education